 When I make a Gumbo, I usually start by cooking the vegetables, then adding the liquid, protein, and finally the roux.
 From my research and for my preference, I decided to go in a different order for the Etouffee.

-First I made the Roux with oil and flour.
+First I made the Roux with oil and flour in my favorite jumbo cooker saute pan.
 The name of the game is to stir, stir, stir!
 Once the Roux was complete, I added the vegetables.

 Instead of a green bell pepper for the Cajun Trinity I substituted a red bell pepper.

 After finely chopping the Trinity vegetables, I added them to the Roux and let the hot pan and hot roux cook the vegetables.
 This will allow you to take a break from all of the stirring, so reduce the heat to medium and let the vegetable cook for a 10 minutes or so.

 Next, I added turkey broth and then also added a can of tomatoes.
 Another big difference between my Gumbo and Etouffee is that I added 2 tbsp of tomato paste to really thicken the Etouffee.

 After letting the Etouffee simmer for another 10 minutes or so, I added a tsp each of garlic powder, cayenne pepper, and creole seasoning.